code-quality-metrics/react-native-redux-advance-patterns-and-best-practices/ReactNativeRedux/docs/actions-and-reducers-separation-redux.md

-# Notes about state management

-## Actions and Reducers separation
+# Actions and Reducers separation

 The separtion of Action logic and Reducer state changes in Redux have some consequences